paulmis/qz/README.md

 2. Execute `gradle run` (`./gradlew run` on MacOS and Linux) or run `Main` in `/client` to launch the client
    * the client will spawn in the background

-### Populating the emoji list

-To populate the emoji list, run the `upload_reactions.py` script.
-A sample set of emojis is provided in `reactions/`, but you can use your own set.

-The script can be run by typing `python upload_reactions.py reactions/` into your terminal.
-You will need `requests` library installed.

-To see all available options, run `python upload_reactions.py --help`.

 ### Populating the database

 In order to populate the database, a helper script is provided: `populate_db.py`.
-To run it, you will need the activity bank (included in `./activities` directory).
+To run it, you will need the activity bank (included in `./activities` directory), as well as an emoji bank (provided in `./reactions/`).

-Then, run: `python populate_db.py ./activities/ -c 100 -q -m 100`.
-The script will import all activities (images included) and generate 100 multiple choice questions.
-Uploading images requires the `requests` python library.
-If you don't want to install the library, you can use the script without uploading pictures, by specifying the `-i` command line switch.
+Then, run: `python populate_db.py -c 100 ./activities/ ./reactions/`.
+The script will import all activities (images included) and reactions.
+Uploading images requires the `requests` [Python library](https://docs.python-requests.org/en/latest/).

 For more configuration options run `python populate_db.py --help`.